tpill90/steam-lancache-prefill/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+-  A clear and detailed description of what the bug is.
+-  Describe what steps you've taken to troubleshoot the issue.
+-  Explain what your expected behavior of the app is.
+What is the difference between what it is currently doing, and what you think it should be doing.

 **Additional Details**
  - Platform you are running SteamPrefill on:  [e.g Windows, Linux, Docker, Ich777's Unraid App]